jhipster/jhipster-lite/documentation/module-creation.md

 - The `JHipsterModulesAssertions.assertThatModule(...)` will really apply the module to a project and give you a fluent API to ensure some operations;
 - Even if the feedback loops are not perfect on that, they should be short enough to allow a decent TDD implementation of the factory (on eclipse with [infinitest](https://infinitest.github.io/) feedbacks are under a second).

-So, now that we have a first test we can do a simple implementation:
+So, now that we have a first test, we can do a simple implementation:

 ```java
 import static tech.jhipster.lite.module.domain.JHipsterModule.*;